jules2689/trudeau/docs/2020-04-21/post_news.md

-Julie van dusen, CBC The United States estimates will need 300, 000 people to do contact-tracing.
+Julie van dusen, CBC.
+The United States estimates will need 300, 000 people to do contact-tracing.
-How many will Canada need?and how is that training going so far?
+How many will Canada need? and how is that training going so far?